Coach 'took advantage' of student

-Nelson school sports coach who had sex student took advantage, judge says
+Nelson school sports coach who had sex with student took advantage, judge says

 A sports coach who had sex with a 14-year-old student took advantage of his position of trust, a court has heard.